 Our small group collects and archives historical documents, photos, memories and interviews from the communities of National City, Chula Vista, Bonita and Lincoln Acres, to Coronado, Imperial Beach, San Ysidro, Nestor, Otay, and Upper Baja.
 It was decided that a society was needed to represent all communities in the South Bay.
 We support events and exhibits celebrating our vibrant, diverse past .

 The mission of the South Bay Historical Society is to preserve and promote the history of the region of San Diego from National City to the border.
-We plan to accomplish this mission in the following ways:
+We will accomplish this mission in the following ways:

-- To form a nonprofit organization with bylaws and a board of directors that serve the needs of its membership.
+- To have a nonprofit organization with bylaws and a board of directors that serve the needs of its membership.

 - To hold regular meetings that will allow all members to participate in historical discussions and in activities that promote the mission of the Society.

-- To publish a monthly Bulletin and maintain a database of resources useful to understanding the history of the region.
+- To publish a frequent Bulletin and maintain a database of resources useful to understanding the history of the region.

 - To act as a clearinghouse for the many organizations in the region that are involved in education and historic preservation, and to promote the sharing of information about historic sites, family artifacts and photographs, exhibits and oral histories.